Help

 • Photocopy of previously issued EAD (if applicable)

-Once your OPT has been approved by USCIS, you may begin working on your start date.
+Once your OPT has been approved by USCIS, and your EAD has arrived, you may begin working on or after your initial start date.
+Be sure to communicate with Rachel when you have accepted a job position so your new job can be added to your I-20.